 On 2 June 1946, a referendum on the monarchy led to the establishment of the Italian republic, and Italy adopted a new constitution on 1 January 1948.
 Male members of the royal family were sent into exile because of their association with the fascist regime, and were only allowed to return to their country in 2002.

-Since prehistoric times, Italy has shaped the cultural and social development of the whole Mediterranean area.
+Italy may have only been a united country since 1870, but Italy as a region has shaped the cultural and social development of the whole Mediterranean area since prehistoric times.

 Important cultures and civilisations have existed there, and archaeological sites of note can be found in many regions.
 After Magna Graecia, the Etruscan civilization and notably the Roman Empire that dominated this part of the world for many centuries, Italy was central to European philosophy, science and art during the Middle Ages and the Renaissance.